School voucher: Hong Kong

 In 2007, Hong Kong implemented a voucher system for children aged three to six attending non-profit kindergartens, providing HK$13,000 per student annually.
 Of this, HK$10,000 subsidizes school fees, and HK$3,000 supports teacher training.
 Vouchers are restricted to non-profit kindergartens with annual fees below HK$24,000.
 The program was later extended to children who were enrolled in for-profit kindergartens before September 2007, with subsidies up to HK$30,000 offered to for-profit kindergartens converting to non-profit status.

 Milton Friedman criticised the system, arguing that the point of a voucher system is to provide a competitive marketplace, and thus should not be limited to non-profit kindergartens.

 Philippines

-In 2015, the Philippines introduced a senior high school voucher program that provides qualifications for students in grades 11-12.
+In 2015, the Philippines introduced a senior high school voucher program that provides qualifications for students in grades 11–12. the Department of Education (DepED) implements senior high school voucher program in 2016.
+The value of the voucher attends in private schools costs P22,500 (National Capital Region), P20,000 (Highly Urbanized Cities), and P17,500 (outside) from public schools, P18,000 (National Capital Region), P16,000 (Highly Urbanized Cities), and P14,000 (outside) from private schools.

 United States

 In the 1980s, the Reagan administration promoted school vouchers, as did the George W. Bush administration in its initial education reform proposals leading up to the No Child Left Behind Act.
 As of December 2016, 14 states and the District of Columbia had school voucher programs.
 Including scholarship tax credits and education savings accounts, 27 states plus the District of Columbia had private school choice programs, most of them targeting disadvantaged students.
 By 2014, around 250,000 students were enrolled in voucher or tax-credit scholarship programs, compared with 55 million in public schools.

 As of 2025, the Indiana Choice Scholarships program is the largest school voucher program in the United States.

 Supporters of voucher programs include New Jersey Senator Cory Booker, former governor of South Carolina Mark Sanford, billionaire and American philanthropist John T. Walton, Former mayor of Baltimore Kurt L. Schmoke, Former Massachusetts Governor Mitt Romney and John McCain.